OttoChu/SenpaiSounds/plans.md

 - add total duration for the playlist
 - better help function for usability
 - add the time when the user add the song
+- make the admin commands only works for some roles only

 ## Database
 - save playlist to be used later